alexehrlich/BerlinerFeuerwehr_DataVisualizer/README.md

 On the first execution the geo data for every district is fetched which takes a while.
 The data is then stored.
 The next executions won't need to fetch the data and will be much faster.

+DISCLAIMER: The fetched Geo data might not fit the actual location from the data.
+A few locations like Parkviertel are not found.

 ## Demo
 ![Demo](img/demo.gif)

 ## Requirements
 - Python 3.6 or higher
+- MAKE, to install the dependencies automatically
 - dependecies which get installed in the venv in the section below